manorrock/azure-examples/appservice/javase-quarkus/README.md

 You can see the application in action at http://localhost:8080/hello

-## Deploy the example
+## Deploy the Quarkus application using managed JavaSE

-To deploy the example use the following command lines:
+To deploy the application use the following command lines:

 ````shell
   export APPSERVICE_JAVASE_QUARKUS=appservice-javase-quarkus-$RANDOM